The-hyphen-user/stockwatch/README.md

 incurporate search for description of stocks ex. so you can find apple stock by searching apple

-impletement stock splitting check so you dont lose stock when a stock splits
+v/ impletement stock splitting check so you dont lose stock when a stock splits

-implement calulation for overall wealth possibly save past welath chart for graph  up and downs in overall wealth add ability to compare yourself with others on the website add high scores to see top performers add ability to compare yourself with famouse investors/investor groups
+v/ implement calulation for overall wealth possibly save past welath chart for graph  up and downs in overall wealth add ability to compare yourself with others on the website add high scores to see top performers add ability to compare yourself with famouse investors/investor groups

-switch login token into redux global state
+possible things added in the future: switch login token into redux global state add crypto coins option